 - Externship opportunities are available during the fall semester, spring semester, and summer session.

-- Students can earn no fewer than two and no more than three externship credits during any one semester or summer session.
+- Students can earn no fewer than two and no more than three externship credits during any one semester or summer session except as provided below.

 To receive externship credit, a student must arrange a placement with a public interest group, non-profit organization, prosecutor or defender office, federal or state agency, or court.
 The student must also identify an attorney who works for the organization and who has agreed to be the student’s supervisor.
 Information about placements can be found on SAGE and through the Career Development Office.